LL.M. in Intellectual Property and Information Technology Law

 (LA7060) 10 ECTS

-The purpose of this module is to impart techniques to improve the analytic and oral and written presentation abilities of module attendees.
-The motivation behind this module is that (a) substantive subject areas have grown to the extent that comprehensive information grasp is impossible, and (b) cognitive and rhetorical skills training is not the focus of dedicated development in the undergraduate law curriculum, but is rather assumed to be osmotically adopted with substantive information and the odd dedicated seminar, for example a postgraduate seminar on thesis writing.
+The purpose of this module is to impart techniques to improve the analytic, oral, and written presentation abilities of module attendees.
+The motivation behind this course is that (a) substantive subject areas have grown to the extent that comprehensive information grasp is impossible, and (b) cognitive and rhetorical skills training is not the focus of dedicated development in the undergraduate law curriculum, but is rather assumed to be osmotically absorbed.

-Most modules focus on the transfer and testing of knowledge of a substantive area, and many are taught in the traditional way of case-centric, narrative or historic evolution of substantive law in reaction to developments.
-In contrast, this course teaches a set of advanced generic thinking skills applicable to the full range of areas of law, and also to many areas of politics and economics
+Most modules focus on the transfer and testing of knowledge of a substantive area, and many are taught in the traditional way of case-centric, narrative or historic of evolution of substantive law in reaction to developments.
+In contrast, this module teaches a set of advanced generic thinking skills applicable to the full range of areas of law, and also to many areas of politics and social engagement.

-Techniques applicable across most substantive areas of law are introduced, explained, and practised, without confinement to a specific subject or legal system.
-Techniques covered in previous courses include advocacy, memory technique, rhetoric and argument, the role of experience, legal writing, mind mapping, and examination of witnesses
+Techniques applicable across most substantive areas of law are introduced, explained, and practiced, without confinement to a specific subject or legal system.
+Techniques covered in previous courses include advocacy, memory technique, rhetoric and argument, the role of experience, legal writing, sometimes mind mapping, and examination of witnesses.

 Module Lecturer: Dr Diarmuid Rossa Phelan SC